 The temporomandibular joints (TMJ) are used for many daily activities such as swallowing, chewing, talking, yawning, and sneezing.
-The two bones that form the TMJ are located on each side of the cranium and are the mandible, or jaw, beneath, and the temporal bone located above which is a part of the skull.
+The two bones that form the TMJ are located on each side of the cranium.
+Below is the mandible, or jaw, and above is the temporal bone which is part of the skull.
 The inferior and the superior spaces of the joint are divided by a connecting disc.

 A relatively common disorder called temporomandibular joint dysfunction (TMD) frequently avoids detection.
 The professionals at RPI Therapy Services have been trained to spot TMD by looking for symptoms like pain emanating from the joints, inability to open and closes one’s jaw, misaligned teeth that distort biting action, clicking or popping noises during chewing, and headaches.
 It is likely that we can correct TMD with fairly routine, noninvasive procedures.
 However, we strongly recommend that you consult with a dental health professional for a second opinion and diagnosis since there is a chance that different conditions have overlapping or matching symptoms.